-The focus of interventions is on the strengths and aspirations of clients.
+The focus of intervention is on the strengths and aspirations of the people we work with.

-Saleebey’s last point just quoted, points to the principle that in the strengths perspective the focus is on the strengths and aspirations of clients and their environments.
+Saleebey’s last point just quoted, points to the principle that in strengths-based approaches the focus is on the strengths and aspirations of the people we worth with and their environments.
 Frequently service providers have focused on problems, deficits and pathologies (Chapin, 1995; Early & GlenMaye, 2000; Poertner & Ronnau, 1992; Saleebey, 1992d; Weick et al., 1989) which Graber and Nice (1991, quoted in Miley, O’Melia & DuBois, 2001) suggests “empowers the problem and disempowers the person” (p.
 79).
-The strengths perspective argues that clients are motivated to use their capacity to change when the focus is on their strengths (Clark, 1997; Saleebey, 1992b; Saleebey, 1992c; Weick et al., 1989).
+The strengths perspective argues that people are motivated to use their capacity to change when the focus is on their strengths (Clark, 1997; Saleebey, 1992b; Saleebey, 1992c; Weick et al., 1989).

 A focus on strengths does not mean that people’s concerns and problems are ignored (Saleebey, 1992a) but they are not the main focus of the intervention (Miley, O’Melia & DuBois, 2001).
-According to Saleebey (1992a) clients have
+According to Saleebey (1992a) the people we work with have

 Kisthardt (1992) suggests that intervention will work best when there is “an orientation to, and appreciation of, the uniqueness, skills, interests, hopes, and desires of each consumer, rather than a categorical litany of deficits” (p.
 60-61).

-[For an example of seeing communities from a deficits and a strengths perspective see A story of two communities.]
+For an example of seeing communities from a deficits and a strengths-based approach see A story of two communities.

-The community or social environment is seen as being full of resources.
+Communities and social environments are seen as being full of resources.